The American Revolution in South Carolina

 Kershaw County

-The British had thought that they would be able to forage from the local inhabitants, but the continued attacks denied them that source of provisions.
+The British thought that they would be able to forage from the local inhabitants, but the continued attacks denied them that source of provisions.
 The posts at Hanging Rock and Rocky Mount had to rely on supplies from Camden.
-Capt.
-Davie learned of a convoy coming from Camden and he rode with some of his men to intercept these supplies.
+Major Davie learned of a convoy coming from Camden and he rode with some of his men to intercept these supplies.
 He left his camp on the evening of July 20th and rode around the left flank of Hanging Rock and laid an ambush on the Camden Road, about five miles south of Hanging Rock at a location called Flat Rock.

 The convoy was "captured with little trouble, the spirits provisions and waggons being destroyed, the escorts and waggoners were mounted on the captured horses, and about dark the party commenced its retreat."